 As to the forced 5% margin when zooming too a layer/selection/all - generally good idea, but not always desired.
 Best if it was configurable.

-#5 Updated by sieczka - about 13 years ago
+#5 Updated by sieczka - almost 14 years ago

 Replying to [comment:4 homann]:

 Can you please re-state what you think does not work as expected?